opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 The integration is now complete, and your OpenProject and Nextcloud instances are ready to share information.

 Additional settings on this page also allow you, as an administrator, to define default settings for options that are available to each user.
-These can of course be overriden by a user to their liking:
+These can of course be overridden by a user to their liking:

 ![Admin settings to configure default settings for all users](NC_admin-defaults-user-options.png)